Israel flags at the festival

 Who sends out donation receipts for online and offline donations?

-UJA issues donation receipts for all donations over $10 made to UJA’s Walk with Israel.
-All donations will receive receipts after the Walk (June or July).
-If an eligible donation was made online, the receipt will be emailed.
-If an eligible donation was made offline and no email address was given, a physical receipt will be mailed.
+UJA issues donation receipts for all donations of $10 or more made to the Walk with Israel.
+Receipts are usually issued a few months after the event, so they can be expected starting in August 2026.
+If an eligible donation was made online, the tax receipt will be emailed.
+If an eligible donation was made offline and no email address was provided, a physical receipt will be mailed.

-For more information on becoming a sponsor, please visit our sponsorship page or contact Allison Weiss at aweiss@ujafed.org.
+For more information on becoming a sponsor, please email our head of corporate partnerships, Lesley Cogan, at lcogan@ujafed.org.

 VOLUNTEERING